ardanlabs/service/README.md

 ## Installation

 To clone the project, create a folder and use the git clone command.
-Then please read the [README.md](.reading/README.md) file to learn how to install all the tooling and docker images.
+Then please read the [makefile](makefile) file to learn how to install all the tooling and docker images.

 ```
 $ cd $HOME